Pancakebees/TooManyProfessions/README.md

 # TooManyProfessions

-Mod for Cataclysm: Bright Nights that adds several professions.
+Mod for Cataclysm: Bright Nights that adds several professions, one scenario so far, and a multitude of references contained within; hopefully, all decently-written.

 ## Professions